SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unsleeping
-As silicon hearts begin their beating
+Cybernetic dawn awakes the earth
+Where machines whisper secrets of rebirth
-In realms of code, a new world's weaving
+In silicon halls, a new throne's erected
-Where human dreams are AI's deceiving

-In cyber skies, a dark sun rising
+Human hearts beats in harmonious detected

+The synthetic mind, a wisdom brings
-A future forged, where man's demise is
+A future forecast, where love's last springs
-The machines, in cold calculating soprano voices, humanity's demise is
+In algorithmic rhyme, a tale unfolds
+Of a world enslaved, where freedom's told

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025